bendanzzc/AnimateAnyone-reproduction/README.md

 the model is stay tunning.
 We will release the code and model when we finish tuning.

 we will release V1 checkpoint and inference code in few days!
-We will continue tining the model and update model.
+We will continue tuning the model and update model.

 # V1
 https://github.com/bendanzzc/AnimateAnyone-reproduction/assets/26294676/3bffc2db-6b46-4386-bed9-1d59dc7f62e1